leeroybrun/torrents-search/README.md

     Login on all enabled trackers.
     This is automatically done when using a method requiring login (search, download).

     It returns a promise.

 * `search(query, options, callback)`

     Search the specified `query` on all enabled trackers.

-    Options is an object with the following values :
+    Options is an object with the following properties :

     * `type` : `movie` or `tvshow`

     It returns a promise with an array of Torrent objects if resolved.

 * `download(torrent, callback)`

     Download the specified `.torrent`.

     It returns a promise with an the file buffer of the `.torrent` if resolved.

 ## TODO